Skip to main content

 • Calculate the product of two given matrices.

 • Let us consider time in years.
 Let C be an amount due in N years and let D be the annual discount rate.
-Write the formula for the present value of C in the case of simple discount and in the case of compound discount.
+Write down the formula for the present value of C in the case of simple discount and in the case of compound discount.

 • The probability

-The "concept" of probability.
+The 'concept' of probability.
 Kolmogorov's axioms.

 The binomial distribution and its properties.